bookofproofs/bookofproofs.github.io/_sources/history/19th-century/beale.md

 * Beale had her work cut out bringing these girls up to standard in mathematics.
 * Beale was also an advocate of sending the girls down the path of discovery that had been pursued by the original investigators.
 * This had been a large part of Beale's own mathematical education; she had read mathematics books, attended lectures she was interested in, and solved problems on her own.
-* Beale's method of teaching mathematics was to interest the class in a mathematical problem, leave the minds of the children at the end of the class impressed and roused but still unclear about the solution.
 * Under Beale's leadership Cheltenham Ladies' College flourished.
 * By the time of Beale's death in 1906 there were nearly 1000 pupils at the school.
 * In 1864 the Schools' Inquiry Commission was set up to inquire into the condition of post-elementary education in the country and Beale was summoned to give evidence before the Commission on 19 April 1866.